Wasserstein multivariate auto-regressive models for modeling distributional time series: Numerical experiments

 Note that the value of $\widehat{\bm A}$ we use in Equation \eqref{eq: rmsd} is the approximation obtained by the projected gradient descent applied to Problem \eqref{eq: op L2}.
 Thus the corresponding approximation error also accounts for the deviation which is on the order of the threshold we set in the stopping criteria.
 For all values of $N$, we use the same error threshold.
 We stop the algorithm as soon as the difference between the previous and the current updates in $\ell_2$ norm reaches $0.0001$, for the resolution of each row $\widehat{\bm A}_{i:}$.

 We firstly show the evolution of RMSD for $N = 10, 100$ in Figures \ref{fig: rmsd_N10} and \ref{fig: rmsd_N100}, respectively.
-We can see that, all means and variances of the RMSD decrease towards zero as the sample size $T$ increases, for each $N$ and $\alpha$ value.
-This demonstrates empirically that, when the model assumptions \ref{assump: B1+}, \ref{assump: lipschitz noise in expectation} and \ref{assump: l2 norm on TS coefficient} hold true for the data, the proposed estimator $\widehat{\bm A}$ converges to $A$ in probability, which is implied actually by the convergence of $\widehat{\bm A}$ to $A$ in $L^2$.
+We can see that, all means and variances of the RMSD decrease towards zero as the sample size $T$ increases, for each $N$ and $\alpha$ value. \CB{This demonstrates empirically that $\widehat{\bm A}$ converges to $A$ in $L_2$, which implies hence the convergence in probability.
+Note that it is normal that the mean error is $10$ times greater for $N=100$ at $T=10000$ compared to $N=10$ because the increase in the number of $A_{ij}$ is quadratic with respect to the one of $N$.
+Thus $T=10000$ for $N=100$ is not yet in low dimension, while it is for $N=10$.}

 Additionally, we can notice that, the RMSD for $\alpha = 0.1$ which corresponds to larger $\ell_2$ norm of $A$ has a smaller mean in both cases, and also a smaller variance for most of the sample sizes $T$ investigated.